davidychow87/react-radio-lab/README.md

 ## Styling the Radio Buttons

 By default, the radio buttons are composed of an inner and outer circle using [svg circle elements](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/circle).
 You can override the default styles of each *RadioButton* by passing in an object to the *style* prop.

 The following properties can be modified by the style prop:

 *innerCircle* - changes the styling of the inner circle.

 *outerCircle* - changes the styling of the outer circle.

 *label* - changes the styling of the label

-*container* - modify the div wrapping the label and the svg.
+*container* - modify the div wrapping the label and the svg

 ```javascript
   <RadioLab onChange={this.onChange} init={false}>